 Who is this program for?

-The MALTS program is geared toward currently-employed working professionals who are in a position of leadership or actively advancing toward a position of leadership.
+The MALTS program is geared toward currently employed working professionals who are in a position of leadership or actively advancing toward a position of leadership.
+If you are not currently employed but you feel that the MALTS program is the right next step for you, please contact us and we will be happy to discuss your situation.

 What type of work experience do I need to do this program?

 The MALTS program is intended for people from a wide range of work experience.
-You need at least five years of full-time work experience either in a leadership position or actively and evidently working toward a leadership position.
-Additionally, you are expected to be currently employed or to have access to a workplace where you will be able to fulfill the requirements for the Supervised Workplace Immersion and for the creation of a Capstone Project.
+You need at least five years of full-time work experience (or equivaleent) either in a leadership position or actively and evidently working toward a leadership position.
+Additionally, you are expected to be currently employed or to have access to a workplace where you will be able to fulfill the requirements for the Workplace Integration and for the creation of a Capstone Project

 Is this a full-time or part-time program?